 You may experience some skin symptoms if MDS causes thrombocytopenia, or low levels of platelets.

-Platelets are an important component of your blood that enable it to clot.
+Platelets are the components of your blood that enable it to clot.
 Problems with blood clotting, such as a lack of sufficient blood clotting when needed, can cause bleeding into your skin, leading to unexplained red, brown, or purple bruises, known as purpura, or red or purple pinpoint spots, known as petechiae.

 These pinpoint spots may be raised or flat on the skin.
-They usually aren’t itchy or painful, but they stay red even if you press on them.
+They usually aren’t itchy or painful but stay red even if you press them.

 3. Bleeding easily